SecurityHero/ShieldRate/README.md

 #### Policy Buy-In Discussion

-**Josh**: Good morning, Jimmy!
+**Josh**: Good morning, Hasan!
 How’s everything been?
 I know it’s been a busy few weeks.

-**Jimmy**: Morning, Josh.
+**Hasan**: Morning, Josh.
 Yeah, it’s been hectic, but we’re hanging in there.
 Thanks for asking.
 I had a chance to review the policy draft, and it makes sense overall.
 However, with our current staffing, we can’t meet the aggressive remediation timelines—especially the 48-hour window for critical vulnerabilities.

 **Josh**: Totally understand.
 The timelines are a bit aggressive to start.
 How about we extend the critical vulnerability resolution to one week for now?
 We can reserve the 48-hour window for truly severe zero-day vulnerabilities.

-**Jimmy**: That sounds reasonable.
+**Hasan**: That sounds reasonable.
 We’d appreciate that flexibility.
 Can we also get a bit of leeway at the beginning as we adjust to the new remediation and patching process?
 Maybe just for the first few months?

 **Josh**: Absolutely.
 Once the policy is finalized, we’ll officially start the program, but every department will get about six months to adjust and get comfortable with the new process.
 Does that sound fair?

-**Jimmy**: Thanks, Josh.
+**Hasan**: Thanks, Josh.
 That sounds great.
 We’ll do our best.
 I appreciate you involving us in the decision-making process—it really makes us feel like part of the solution.

 **Josh**: Of course.
 We’re all in this together.
 Thanks for working with us on this.

-**Jimmy**: No problem.
+**Hasan**: No problem.
 Thanks for the quick meeting.

 **Josh**: My favorite kind of meeting!
 Bye now.

-**Jimmy**: See you later.
+**Hasan**: See you later.

 ---